ghgemmer/yotagrabber/output/Readme.txt

 the temp VIN is treated as Sold, because it disappeared from current inventory, and is placed in the associated Sold file.
 This currently allows temp VINs to still be seen and you know when it was turned into a real VIN by the infoDateTime field (not necessarily what the real VIN is).
+Older model year sold files will be archived at some point, when it appears there is no longer any inventory of that year left.

 Change History events are in the  <model>_ChangeHistory.csv and .parquet files.
 They contains all changes between runs of the inventory collection,